Ecosystem-Assessments/Species_direct_sensitivity/README.md

 - Shipping affects large surface-dwelling species such as marine mammals (Christiansen et al. 2013; Lesage et al. 2017);

 - Fisheries affects captured species.
 Species affected are identified with landing data from the Department of Fisheries and Ocean’s Canada (DFO 2016).
+Score = 1 for targetted species, score = 0.75 for bycatch species.

+- For demersal-destructive fisheries, perhaps add something with mobility for species exposed to fisheries.
+But perhaps bycatch sort of takes this into consideration already...